Himanshu1227-Data/Zomato-Rest..-Rating-/README.md

 Data Description
 The dataset consists of several features that describe different aspects of restaurants in Bangalore:

-url: URL of the restaurant on the Zomato website
+url: URL of the restaurant on the Zomato website \n
 address: Address of the restaurant in Bengaluru
 name: Name of the restaurant
 online_order: Availability of online ordering